 IOTA: Designed to execute transactions between devices and the Internet of Things, IOTA is an innovative cryptocurrency project that’s built on a data network called The Tangle instead of blockchain.

-The Gettys Group: We’re intrigued by the possibilities of rewarding hotel guests in creative ways while they are on property during a stay.
+The Gettys Group Companies: We’re intrigued by the possibilities of rewarding hotel guests in creative ways while they are on property during a stay.
 Guests at the highest loyalty levels have come to expect rewards that are nice, yet impersonal: food-and-beverage credits, upgrades to better rooms or access to exclusive hotel areas like lounges or cabanas.
 How soon before we see AI-driven optionality that allows guests to choose their preferred form of reward—whether they receive that reward on property, or it entices future brand loyalty?

 TrendWatching: You may already be a part of Delta’s SkyMiles program and familiar with the optionality they have built into their rewards for Medallion Members, the highest tier of loyalty.
 Members are empowered to select their most valuable reward format—whether it’s related to upgrades, points multipliers, lounge access, travel vouchers or gifting of status to someone else.
 They can tailor their rewards to be those that are most impactful to them as individuals.